 So, to return to the original question, can cats eat beef jerky?
 I don’t know.
 You should probably ask a licensed veterinarian.
 But, I don’t recommend sharing too much, because beef jerky is a precious commodity and you’re probably not in a life-or-death struggle with your orange tabby today.

-One thing’s for sure, I’ll always fondly remember one cat — a cougar I called Sir Catrick of Kittyton, Esq. — who loved beef jerky.
+But one thing’s for sure: I’ll always fondly remember one cat—a cougar I called Sir Catrick of Kittyton, Esq.—who loved beef jerky.
 I hope you meet one like him soon.